AverageBlank/URLShortener/to-do.md

 # TO-DO

-- Work on the stats page
+- Work on the stats page(add copy button and exceed char limit to ...)
 - Make it responsive
 - Make github look pretty